UCLA-AJL-Team9/AJL-Team9/README.md

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

-**WiDS challenge:**

-1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
-2. How could your work help contribute to ADHD research and/or clinical care?

-**AJL challenge:**

 1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)?
 * Applied data augmentation to improve representation of under-sampled skin tones
 * Plan to use a validation strategy that measures performance across different groups